Aix-Marseille University: Modern era (1800–1968)

 The founding of the Imperial University of France in 1806 marked a pivotal moment in the educational landscape at the dawn of the 19th century; it was one of the cornerstones of Napoleon's institutional reconstruction.
 Dedicated entirely to cultivating the managerial workforce that the country urgently needed, the Imperial University particularly focused on the fields of law and medicine.
 Consequently, in 1804, twelve law schools were reinstated by Napoleon, including that of Aix, which became part of the Imperial University in 1806.
 In 1818, École de Médecine was created in Marseille in order to train doctors in colonial medicine for France's expanding colonial empire.
 Subsequently, additional faculties were opened in Aix-en-Provence and Marseille to serve the changing needs of French society.
-For instance, Hippolyte Fortoul, who later served as Minister of the Navy and Colonies of France and then as Minister of Education and Public Worship of France, was the first dean and professor of a new faculty in French literature established in Aix-en-Provence in 1846.
+For instance, Hippolyte Fortoul, who later served as Minister of the Navy and Colonies of France and then as Minister of Education and Public Worship of France, was the first dean and professor of a new faculty in French literature that was established with the approval of Louis Philippe I at Aix-en-Provence in 1846.
 Later, the departmental council of the Bouches-du-Rhône founded a chair in the faculty of letters at Aix-en-Provence in the language and literature of southern Europe; their aim was to assist the commercial exploitation of the region by French business.
 In 1854, a new science faculty was created in Marseille to support the growing industrialization of the region.

 The most significant development for the university in the 19th century, nevertheless, was the recreation of French universities in 1896.
 The various faculties in Aix-en-Provence and Marseille were grouped into the new University of Aix-Marseille.

 Through two world wars and an economic depression, the University of Aix-Marseille continued to develop.
 Increasing numbers of women and foreign students joined the student body, and an overwhelming majority of students majored in the science, medicine, and law.
 Individual faculties were almost autonomous from university administration and the Ministry of Education frequently intervened directly among the faculties.